ashokcodes/metron/README.md

 # Metron

-A simple package to simpify mysql pool setups in nodejs
+A simple package to manage mysql pool setups in nodejs

 ## Installation
 ```